Bernardino Jalandoni Ancestral House

-The museum now stores the rich culture heritage of Silaynon along with its provincial borders, the Negrense or the Filipino culture in general.
+The museum now stores the rich cultural heritage of Silaynon and its provincial borders, the Negrense, or the Filipino culture in general.

-On the second floor, a grand receiving area welcomes every guest with beautiful chandelier and a hundred-year-old Steinway piano that is still in perfect state.
-Also in the living room, several collections of old pieces are showcased including a harp, butaka rocking chairs and wooden chairs that reminds us of Silay’s old world glory.
+On the second floor, a grand receiving area welcomes every guest with a beautiful chandelier and a hundred-year-old Steinway piano still in perfect state.

-Within the walls of the second floor, I noticed huge family portraits hanging right beside the entrance of each rooms.
-Amor (the very knowledgeable tour guide) showed us every part of the house including the kitchen and how food is being prepared back then.
+Within the second floor walls, I noticed huge family portraits hanging right beside the entrance of each room.
+Amor, the very knowledgeable tour guide, showed us every part of the house, including the kitchen and how food is being prepared back then.

 What to expect inside the museum?

-- A tour guide wearing a Filipina dress of the early 1900’s will be present at the gate to narrate you the story of the house along with the history of Silay City in general.
+- A tour guide wearing a Filipina dress of the early 1900s will be present at the gate to narrate you the story of the house and the history of Silay City in general.

-Entrance fee is 50php per head and that includes a free guided tour inside the two storey house.
-With the cooperation of the Government and with the help of Silay, public viewing of the cultural preserve at the museum is an amiable and friendly thing to do.
+The entrance fee is 50php per head, including a free guided tour inside the two-storey house.
+With the Government’s cooperation and with the help of Silay, public viewing of the cultural preserve at the museum is an amiable and friendly thing to do.
 The Museum is open from Tuesday to Sunday and Holidays from 9:00A.M. – 5:00 P.M.